ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 It's easy to use the ProtoWizard even if you're not familiar with the command line.
 It will ask you a few questions and let you type your answers or select options using arrow keys.
 Based on your answers, the ProtoWizard will build the directory, files, and metadata you'll need to create your tutorial.

+_Note: ProtoWizard requires Node.js version 10 or higher.
+You can acquire the latest LTS (long-term support) version on the [Node download page](https://nodejs.org/en/download/)._

 ##### Install and launch the ProtoWizard

 After following the steps above to create a new branch and run the server locally, open a new terminal window or tab displaying the same directory.
 You'll use the ProtoWizard in this tab while the other keeps your server running.